 Enter the innovation management

 There is a naive belief that innovation should not be constrained by any managerial processes because it will block people’s creativity and passion.
-Paweł disagrees.
-“There is no company in the world that has unlimited resources.
-Even the Googles and Amazons of the world need to prioritize and evaluate their initiatives to make sure they will see a return on investment and remain competitive”.
+Jinder disagrees.
+"There is no company in the world that has unlimited resources."

 Too much administrative overhead might suffocate creative efforts for sure, but some level of managerial supervision is necessary to build an effective innovation pipeline.

-“It’s all about finding the right balance between freedom to experiment and accountability for the results of those experiments.
-There needs to be a way to inspect, provide constructive feedback, and make decisions about the further progress of innovation projects,” explains Paweł .
+"It’s all about finding the right balance between freedom to experiment and accountability for the results of those experiments.
+There needs to be a way to inspect, provide constructive feedback, and make decisions about the further progress of innovation projects,” explains Jinder.

 End-to-end innovation consulting

-Netguru Innovation Journey starts with an opportunity or a problem and ends with a product that people want to use.
-Whatever step a company is at, Netguru can jump in to provide support and expertise to increase the chances of solution delivery.
+The Netguru innovation journey starts with an idea, an opportunity or a challenge and ends with a product that people want to use.
+Whatever stage a company is at, Netguru can jump in to provide support and expertise to increase the chances of solution delivery.

-“We help to assess and shape the innovation culture that unlocks the true potential of employees.
-We advise organizations on how to think strategically about innovation to harness the energy of engaged teams and make the most of their ideas”
+"We help to assess and shape the innovation culture that unlocks the true potential of employees.
+We advise organizations on how to think strategically about innovation to harness the energy and insight of the customer and engaged teams to identify and implement the right ideas."

 "Being deeply rooted in the startup ecosystem helps Netguru in sourcing breakthrough ideas and cutting-edge technologies.
 Additionally, having experience in different industries enables us to cross-pollinate surprising but effective solutions."

-“It’s all about assessing potential business value and feasibility of making it happen.
-We can achieve it by organizing a hackathon, running a Product Design Sprint, or conducting customer development.”
+"It’s all about assessing potential business value and feasibility of making it happen.
+We can achieve it by organizing a hackathon, running Design Sprints, conducting customer development, or collaborating with clients through the front-end exploration cycle of innovation to develop a prioritized solution portfolio."

-“We have a broad design and technical expertise coming from the experience of over 600 completed projects.
-We use agile methods and practices to quickly and iteratively deliver working solutions.”
+"We have broad and deep design and technical expertise gained from over 600 completed projects.
+We use agile methods and practices to quickly and iteratively deliver working solutions."

-“Knowing when to increase the amount of resources and when to pull the plug is crucial for a portfolio’s overall success.
-We help to create and monitor Key Performance Indicators for tracking projects’ business value, and then use prioritization frameworks to keep the most promising ones flourish”
+"Knowing when to increase the amount of resources and when to pull the plug is crucial for a portfolio’s overall success.
+We help to create and monitor Key Performance Indicators for tracking projects’ business value, and then use prioritization frameworks to allow the most promising ones to continue to flourish."

 "As soon as an idea is validated, we start working on how to effectively communicate its value proposition and ensure adoption, both internally and externally.
 Change management makes the transition from legacy solutions smooth and effective."

-“Work doesn’t end with shipping the product – making people use it is the final goal.
-We offer Growth as a Service support to effectively reach potential customers and convenience them to try out our innovative solution.”
+"Work doesn’t end with shipping the product — making people use it is the final goal.
+We offer Growth as a Service support to effectively reach potential customers, amplifying the scale of new market entry and market penetration."

 The art of finishing

 It’s easy to start an innovation journey.
-Many executives read Gartner reports, pick a handful of latest buzzwords, and jump into software development.
-The harsh reality is that it takes much more than this: organization design, strategic thinking, expertise in domains beyond technology, and experience in effective innovation management.
-It’s difficult to grow all those capabilities internally.
+Many executives read Gartner reports, pick a handful of the latest buzzwords, and jump into software development.
+The harsh reality is that it takes much more than this: market understanding, organization design, strategic thinking, expertise in domains beyond technology, and experience in effective innovation management.
+It’s difficult to grow all these capabilities internally.

-That’s why only a few will see their ideas delivered and succeeding in the market.
+That’s why only a few will see their ideas come to life and thrive in the market.